 This generic term is used by measurement professionals to describe the boundaries that represents the physical polygon that encompasses an area of measurement.
 A polyline is a connected sequence of line segments to create a single boundary or polygon used to calculate the area within its boundaries to determine the area of calculation.

 Inside face of dominate exterior walls of the building.
 The dominant exterior wall is the wall surface which is greater than 50% of the wall surface measured vertically.
-Measurement taken to the inside face of exterior walls or window sill where there is no glass or inside face of mullion if the is no sill.
+Measurement taken to the inside face of exterior walls or window sill where there is no glass or inside face of mullion if there is no sill.
 All columns or projection to the building are considered as if they were not there.

 A metric measure of length equal to about 3.28 feet.
 A square meter is approximately equal to 10.76 square feet.